benjamin-allen/photon/photon/doc/Implementation.md

 2. `ComponentRegistry` is a private member of an Entity Manager
 3. `Register<Component C>()` will add a component to the registry by retrieving the identifier string and adding it to the vector

+## Systems
+#### Overview
+1. Currently, systems have very little fully-defined implementation.
+It is intended to be derived from, similar to `Component`
+2. Eventually, the goal is to have systems facilitate checking of entity validity

+#### Details
+1. Metadata:
+    * `_target` is a pointer to the Entity Manager that this system will act upon
+    * `_actingIndices` is a vector of integers corresponding to the indices that the system is intended to operate on
+        * This was a holdover from early prototypes of Photon and should not be expected to remain in the API without major changes
+2. `Run()` is a virtual method which is provided with no code.
+It may be useful for polymorphic systems, if those are desired.
+3. `TargetComponent<Component C>()` and `UntargetComponent<Component C>()`
+   add or remove indices corresponding to components that the system is intended to operate on
+    * Like `_actingIndices` it is a holdover from early prototypes and its implementation will likely change drastically